 Every entity needs these basics:

 These fields appear on every report version, whether online or by mail.
-The questions then vary by entity type:
+The questions then vary by entity type, per the State Form 48725 instructions:

 Since Indiana makes these reports public record, accuracy counts.
 Rejections typically occur only for substantial issues, but it's still wise to avoid common mistakes, such as incomplete addresses, unsigned forms, incorrect fee amounts, or outdated information.

 Skip Indiana's Business Entity Report, and the state starts a countdown to erasing your legal existence.
-Indiana gives you a limited grace window, but once that clock runs out, the damage can be swift and costly to fix.
+Indiana gives you a limited window, but once that clock runs out, the damage can be swift and costly to fix.
+Importantly, Indiana imposes no monetary late fees for overdue filings; the consequence is administrative dissolution or revocation, per the INBiz administrative dissolution page.

 Is the Indiana Business Entity Report really biennial, not annual?

 Yes.
-Most corporations, LLCs, LPs, LLPs, nonprofits, cooperatives, and religious corporations file every other year during their anniversary month of formation or registration.
+Every domestic filing entity and registered foreign entity under Indiana law — including corporations, LLCs, LPs, LLPs, and benefit corporations — files every other year during its anniversary month.
 Indiana even calls it a "Business Entity Report" to highlight that difference.

 Can I file my report early?

 Absolutely.
-INBiz accepts submissions as soon as the current filing period opens, so you don't have to wait until the last day of your anniversary month.
+Under IC § 23-0.5-2-13, the Secretary of State accepts submissions up to 90 days before your due month, so you don't have to wait until the last day of your anniversary month.

 What if my information changes after filing?